firecat53/py-multistatus/README.rst

 * Ensure mail accounts and directories are correct.
 If you want the weather displayed while there are no mail notifications, create a text file ~/.weather with the weather add there however you like.
 The *top line* of the file will be displayed.
 * Add ``multistatus.py &`` to ~/.xinitrc before the ``exec <windowmanager`` line (or before ``/path/to/monsterstart.py``)
 * The bar is automatically started by multistatus.py
+* If using monsterstart.py, copy it someplace into your $PATH

 TODO:
 -----

-1. Add option to periodically update the weather
+1. Add option to periodically update the weather?
 2. Volume indication.
 Maybe volume controls?
-3. Network up/down speed
-4. MPD/music displays.
+3. MPD/music displays.
+4. Possible inotify support for file-based information?
+5. Put in initial data for instant display on start